top of page

 What is the time obligation?

-The aim is for each Hub to hold a meeting every two months, coordinated by your designated Hub Champ and Catchment Coordinator (Alice Beamish or Beckie Sayer).
+The aim is for each Hub to hold a meeting every two months, coordinated by your designated Hub Champ and Catchment Coordinator (Alice Beamish or Jess Crabtree).
 Additionally, we aim for each Hub to host a minimum of four annual events or field days tailored to their specific needs, driven by community input.

 What can the money be spent on?